 He came back in 1945 and picked up where he left off.
 In fact, he won the Maxwell Award in 1946 and was a consensus All-American after helping the Bulldogs win the Sugar Bowl.

 Bailey was a three-way threat at Georgia.
 He starred on offense, defense, and special teams!
 Bailey registered 52 tackles, three interceptions, and seven passes defended during his senior year at Georgia.
 He also caught 47 passes for 744 yards and five touchdowns, ran for 84 yards on 16 carries, and had 261 kickoff return yards and 49 punt return yards.
 He was awarded the Bronko Nagurski Trophy at the end of the year and was a consensus All-American.
-Check out the top sports betting sites!
+Check out the top football betting sites!

 Not only did Sinkwich win the Heisman, but he was also a two-time All-American and won the AP Male Athlete of the Year in 1942.
 Sinkwich was inducted into the College Football Hall of Fame in 1954